prahaladhchandrahasan/FAST_DP/README.md

 - I set a **target privacy budget** of epsilon = 4.0 for the entire training process.
 - However, the implemented accountant ([Privacy Engine Code](https://github.com/awslabs/fast-differential-privacy/blob/main/fastDP/privacy_engine.py#L401)) returned a final epsilon value of **2.2**.
 - This discrepancy requires further clarification.
+- I then set the epsilon value to 100.0 and the the final epsilon returned by the accountant is **49.26**.
+- We can observe that the final epsilon returned by the implemented privacy accountant is half the target epsilon set by the user.
+- For epsilon=100 I still got the same utility as the one with epsilon = 4.0 which is counterintiutive.

 ### Gradient Clipping Effect